Bira/octopus-carnival/_drafts/wir-mm-4e-satyr.md

 A curiosity: all satyrs are male.
 Their mothers are usually the always-female nymphs, whose sons are satyrs and whose daughters are other nymphs.
-The raunchiness and propensity for sexual harassment of mythological satyrs has been excised from both depictions, but you can add that back for satyrs you want your PCs to stab.
+The raunchiness and propensity for sexual harassment of mythological satyrs has been excised from both depictions, though you could add it back to particularly villainous individuals.

 ## The Numbers